 - 1. All entries made in this department are subject to the Routt County 4-H Member Handbook, Policies and Procedures, Routt County Fair General Rules, Livestock Rules, and Health Requirements. - 2.
 All ear notches must be completely healed to be eligible for show.
-(Ear notches are not required.) - 3.
-All market swine must be born after Jan.
-1 of current year.
-All breeding and market swine need to be ID'd in 4HOnline by June 1. - 4.
+(Ear notches are not required.) - 1.
+All market swine projects must be ID in 4Honline by June 1.
+All breeding swine projects must be owned by June 1 and ID'd in 4HOnline by July 1. - 3.
 Market swine will be shown by weight classes.
-Breeding swine will be shown by breeds. - 5.
+Breeding swine will be shown by age. - 4.
 Show order for classes will be posted on the wall next to the 4-H Fair office in the MPB.
-The show order is determined by the superintendent(s) and judge. - 6.
-Feeding of swine will not be allowed in the show ring. - 7.
+The show order is determined by the superintendent(s) and judge. - 5.
+Feeding of swine will not be allowed in the show ring. - 6.
 Market swine may not be shown in any breeding class.
-Breeding swine may not be shown in any market class. - 8.
-There is a Mandatory Swine meeting with the superintendents to be held at the beginning of Swine weigh-in on Tuesday of fair. - 9.
+Breeding swine may not be shown in any market class. - 7.
+There is a Mandatory Swine meeting with the superintendents to be held at the beginning of Swine weigh-in on Tuesday of fair. - 8.
 All 4-H/FFA Swine members must be at the MPB at 9:00am Sunday (day after Jr. Livestock Show) for the breakdown of the MPB.
-You MUST check in and out with the 4-H Office in the MPB. - 10.
-Jr. Livestock Sale rules and regulations are provided as Attachment A of this Handbook from the Jr. Livestock Sale Committee and are separate from all 4-H Rules and will be enforced by the Jr. Livestock Sale Committee.
+You MUST check in and out with the 4-H Office in the MPB. - Jr. Livestock Sale rules and regulations are provided as Attachment A of this Handbook from the Jr. Livestock Sale Committee and are separate from all 4-H Rules and will be enforced by the Jr. Livestock Sale Committee.